-Trying to force the connection is another common mistake.
+Trying to force the connection is a common mistake.

-Bootman in “How to Make Someone Love You Forever in 90 Minutes or Less” says that to make people fall in love you have to repeat “me too” as often as possible and as quickly as possible.
+Some authors say that to make people fall in love, you have to repeat “me too” as often as possible and as quickly as possible.

 Just imagine the following:

-You: Maybe we can get an ice cream, what do you think.
-I love their pistacchio ice cream
+You: Maybe we can get an ice cream.
+I love their pistachio ice cream

-You: Especially pistacchio ice cream with a cone, cones are awesome
+You: Especially pistachio ice cream with a cone, cones are awesome

 Her: Me too, I love cones!

-You have to give time to people to come out of their shell instead to connect deeply.
+Instead, you want to give time to people to come out of their shells and then connect.

 See here an example: